hanyangclarence/My_Project/README.md

 and 1/3 ...
 Also, I modify the classifier free guidance to drop out the descriptions with  (mu start) (mu end) (mo start) (mo end) instead of None.

+!!
+Then maybe when generating caption, we can also do this.
+So that we can generate music and motion caption separately.